Overview

 Competitions

 The WISE National Conference (WISE NC) competitions provide an opportunity for participants from various fields to apply knowledge learned in class and solve real-world problems.
-We are pleased to present 4 competitions for the WISE NC 2025: 5 Minute Thesis, BattleSnake Competition, Qualcomm Case Competition, and Xylem Ignite Hackathon.

 All conference attendees are eligible to participate!
-You must purchase a ticket for WISE NC 2025 before registering for our competitions.
+You must purchase a ticket for WISE NC 2026 before registering for our competitions.
 Please be advised that competitions registrations are accepted on a rolling, first-come-first-served basis for limited spaces.

 5 Minute Thesis (5MT)

-Saturday, 11 AM - 12 PM and 1 PM - 2 PM EST | Pier 9
+17 January, Saturday, 10 AM - 12 PM EST | Pier 9

 We invite students from any STEM background to present their research to a panel of judges and have the opportunity to showcase their findings to a wider audience.
 Participants will be given five minutes to present their thesis research in an engaging manner using only one static slide.
-In partnership with URNCST, all abstracts will get published in our journal book (as long as they follow our guidelines).
+In partnership with URNCST, all abstracts will get published in our WISE journal book (as long as they follow our guidelines).

 - Only one static slide is permitted.